Game Programmer

 Particles Playing Inside the Editor

-With one particle working, I integrated live preview into the TGE editor — first in the ObjectDefinitionDocument for single-asset preview, then in the SceneDocument so emitters play at their correct world-space positions.
-A critical bug I hit early: storing only the VFXInstance shared_ptr lets the owning GameObject go out of scope, leaving an internal pointer dangling and crashing on UpdateTransform().
+With one particle working, I integrated live preview into the TGE editor.
+A critical bug: storing only the VFXInstance shared_ptr lets the owning GameObject go out of scope, leaving an internal pointer dangling and crashing on UpdateTransform().
 Storing both together in a PreviewVFXEntry solved it.

 struct PreviewVFXEntry